amcsi/szeremi/README.md

 # 3. Install the dependencies.
 npm install
 ```

 ## Running

 ```sh
 npm run dev-server
 ```

-You should now be able to access the website on http://localhost:3000/app
+You should now be able to access the website on http://localhost:3000/

+## Contributing

+This project follows the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript)